jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 ## Concepts

-CloneSquad uses a multi-layered configuration system using the YAML semantic and formats.
+CloneSquad uses a multi-layered configuration system using the YAML semantic and format.

 Each layer can override configuration defined in below layers.

 Layer overrides by order of precedence (highest priority to lowest one):
-1) DynamodDB configuration table Parameter set
+1) DynamodDB configuration table Parameter set,
-2) DynamodDB configuration table
+2) DynamodDB configuration table,
-3) Main Lambda 'ConfigurationURL' URLs
+3) Main Lambda 'ConfigurationURL' URLs,
-4) YAML URLs listed in configuration set 'config.loaded_files'
+4) YAML URLs listed in configuration set `config.loaded_files`,
 5) Built-in Defaults

 URLs can use the following protocols: ["s3", "http", "https", "internal"].
-* `internal:` references a file contained inside the Lambda filesystem
+* `internal:` references a file contained inside the Lambda filesystem,
 * `s3://` references a file located into S3 with support for SigV4 authentication.

 Note: If an URL resource fails to load, a warning is generated but it is safely ignored by the configuration subsystem to avoid